Skip to main content

 Note

-• After configuration, select OK to apply the settings in the table.
+• After configuration, select Confirm to apply the settings in the table.

 • In the number 3 search bar, enter text to search the desired columns.
 Only the columns that meet the entered text are displayed.